 Dr. Shiel received a Bachelor of Science degree with honors from the University of Notre Dame.
 There he was involved in research in radiation biology and received the Huisking Scholarship.
 After graduating from St. Louis University School of Medicine, he completed his Internal Medicine residency and Rheumatology fellowship at the University of California, Irvine.
 He is board-certified in Internal Medicine and Rheumatology.

-A chalazion is not a tumor and does not cause permanent changes in the vision.
+A chalazion is not a tumor or growth and does not cause permanent changes in the vision.

 A chalazion is very common and usually goes away without the necessity of surgery.